Activities: Customer service, Outdoors, Practical, Regularly

 Volunteer Towpath Rangers are part of the Canal & River Trust’s team working to encourage the growth in popularity of our towpaths.
-Rangers are the eyes and ears of the local waterway, a friendly face who is happy engaging with all users of our Towpaths.
-They also build relationships with local residents and communities to get involved and volunteer with us to make a difference to the canals and rivers they care about.
+Rangers are the eyes and ears of the local waterway, a friendly face, happy engaging with all users of our Towpaths.
+They also build relationships with local residents & communities to get involved and volunteer with us to make a difference.

-As a Volunteer Towpath Ranger, you will help make sure the towpaths are an enjoyable place for everyone; reporting any issues that you see, towpath gardening and light maintenance work, talking to all those on the towpath and telling them about the work of the Trust.
-The great thing about this is role is that you can do more if you want to: attending local events, monitoring wildlife, working with the local inspection teams, more involved practical work and more.
+As a Volunteer Towpath Ranger, you'll help to ensure the towpaths are enjoyable for everyone; reporting any issues you see, towpath gardening & light maintenance work, talking to those on the towpath & telling them about the work of the Trust.
+The great thing is that you can do more if you want to: attending local events, monitoring wildlife, working with local inspection teams, more involved practical work etc.

 This is the chance to have a positive impact on your local waterway; helping visitors and other local people to value and appreciate it.
 It is a fact that being by the water makes you happier and healthier, this role allows you to both increase your own wellbeing as well as encouraging others to improve theirs.